These are the most recent phone user reviews posted by muchdrama:

 Why is it that Motorola can't build good phones anymore?
 They come out with the first desireable line they've managed to put together in years, and they screw it up.
 The V600 has all kinds of software quirks...it infuriated me in the two weeks I used it.
 AT&T's GSM coverage and call quality in South Florida is horrendous.
 What a downer...it's possibly the coolest phone I've seen in years.

-Let's get one thing straight first...this phone does not have an enlarged SIM card.
-Get your facts right before reportin them here.
+Let's get one thing straight, first...this phone does not have an enlarged SIM card.
+Get your facts right before reporting them here.
 The slot that Mr. Devon reported to be a larger SIM slot is, in fact, the memory card slot.
 SIM cards are all the same size.
 CONS: Nokia cut some corners in the construction of this phone...the plastics and fit and finish leave something to be desired.
-Also, it's a little large.
-PROS: Everything else.
-Great features, ...
+Also, it's too thick, and awkwardly shaped.
+PROS: Everything else. ...